cyristal-gems/trip-hazard/README.md

 # Trip Hazard: The Game

-**Trip Hazard** is a quirky arcade‑style endless runner that is best supported on **tablet, and desktop**.
+**Trip Hazard** is a quirky arcade‑style endless runner that is best supported on **tablet and desktop**.
 Built using only HTML, CSS, JavaScript, and the Canvas API — no frameworks or installs, just open and play.
 A moody sprint: pixel duck, prickly bushes, pesky birds—easy start, tough finish.

 ---